 After reserving your tour, you will receive a confirmation letter by e-mail.
-Please review the confirmation letter for accuracy and contact Nicholas Hartmann if you need to alter your tour arrangements.
+Please review the confirmation letter for accuracy and contact Sarah Henderson if you need to alter your tour arrangements.

 Once scheduled, please review the following and contact us with any questions or concerns in advance.